Infisical/node-sdk-v2/README.md

   - `type` (personal | shared, optional): The type of secret to delete.

 **Returns:**
-- `ApiV3SecretsRawSecretNamePost200Response`: The response after deleting the secret.
+- `DeleteSecretResponse`: The response after deleting the secret.